 Heavy cloth that was particularly hard to dry.

-Drying technique essential before the introduction of spin-driers for dealing with wet sacking of Constantinople.
+Drying technique useful for dealing with wet sacking of Constantinople.

-What a Turkish astronomer says when he spots a space station.
+What a Turkish astronomer says when he spots a Russian space station.

 Turkish men’s magazine featuring donkeys in curious predicaments.

-Where an Istanbul portrait photographer generally points his camera.
+Where an Istanbul portrait photographer points his camera.